aremaniac/installing-rabbitmq-in-ubuntu1504/README.md

 As far i know there is no tutorial out there that explaining about how to install RabbitMQ in Ubuntu 15.10, and I decided to use tutorial installation for Ubuntu 18.4.

-I also have tried tutorial for Ubuntu 20.04 and above and it appears did not work, I think because the installation package has too many differences and simple it is not compatible to Ubuntuk 15.10.
+I also have tried tutorial for Ubuntu 20.04 and above and it appears did not work, I think because the installation package has too many differences and simple it is not compatible to Ubuntu 15.10.

-Ok here is it :
+Ok, lets begin :

-*** Install Erlang ***
+** Install Erlang **

 Add the following source list :